paolocosta/WiseInterceptors/README.md

 # WiseInterceptors

-This project implements some C# interceptors.
+This project implements some C# interceptors using Castle Dynamic Proxy and AutoFac

 Currently we have: